-When I was in Germany recently I couldn’t land a higher tier team as I had no international caps.
-That kept me thinking and I promised myself I will shift extra gears to break into the national team.
+When I was in Germany recently I couldn’t land a higher-tier team as I had no international caps.
+That kept me thinking and I promised myself I would shift extra gears to break into the national team.

 City Stars: What do you do on your rest days?

-Levis: I don’t particularly have off days as I always go to gym then later relax at home.
+Levis: I don’t particularly have off days as I always go to the gym and then later I relax at home.

 City Stars: Favorite food?

 Levis; Kuku, Chapati, Ugali, Rice and Goat meat.
 And fresh juice

 City Stars: Which goalkeepers do you look upon and why?

 Levis: Marc-Andre ter Stegen (Barcelona) and Ederson (Manchester City) – because we play the same style